 And as a result:

 - SSA.
-Many of us have found the intensity and frequency of our same-sex attractions diminish over time, sometimes profoundly.
+Many of us have found the intensity and frequency of our same-sex attractions transform or diminish over time, sometimes profoundly.

 - Brotherhood.
 We’ve experienced an increased sense of belonging and brotherhood among men from all walks of life.